Watchfire

 JSONL Transcript Logging

-Session logs capture Claude Code's structured JSONL transcripts in addition to raw PTY scrollback.
-This provides clean, formatted conversation history for reviewing what an agent did during a session.
+Session logs capture the agent's structured JSONL transcript in addition to raw PTY scrollback.
+This provides a clean, formatted conversation history for reviewing what an agent did during a session, across all supported backends — not just Claude Code.

-Log viewing: The ReadLog RPC prefers the .jsonl transcript and formats it as a readable User/Assistant conversation with tool call summaries.
+Log viewing: The ReadLog RPC prefers the .jsonl transcript and dispatches to the backend's FormatTranscript to render it as a readable User/Assistant conversation with tool-call summaries.
 If no JSONL transcript is available, it falls back to the .log PTY scrollback.

 Both file types are stored side-by-side in ~/.watchfire/logs/<project_id>/ — see the directory structure below for details.